EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 This lists all the file names that start with `January2024/`.
 This way you can collect files together in "folders" and link to a collection rather than individual files.

+### Metadata format

+Metadata for resources in your dataset are added via forms in the EIDF data catalogue.

+Make sure you're logged in to the [EIDF Data Catalogue](https://catalogue.eidf.ac.uk).
+Open the page of your dataset and click on "Manage" at the top right.
+Open the tab "Resources" and press the button "+ Add new resource".
+Now you can fill in the form and describe your data as you wish.
+Some entries that are required and these are marked with a red \* in the EIDF data catalogue:
+* **Name**
+* **Access URL**: This is a link to a file in S3 or a set of files with a common prefix, that you uploaded as explained above.
+* **Description**
+* **Unique Identifier**
+* **Licence**

 ### Preprocessing uploaded data (optional)

 If your data is not already in an *Analytics Ready Data* (ARD) format, the format that your end consumers will use then you can provide a link to a published docker image that will map your data to be ARD.
 If your data is already supplied in an ARD format you can ignore this step.
 To do this press on the `Configure` button and provide: